Tejaswinihl26/campuspe-assignments/README.md

-# CampusPE Cybersecurity & Ethical Hacking Assignments
+# CampusPe Cybersecurity & Ethical Hacking Assignments

 This repository contains assignments related to cybersecurity and ethical hacking, implemented using Bash scripting and Python.